 Horror and winter weather go together in my mind.
 Whenever a fierce north wind sets my windowpanes rattling and snow engulfs the landscape like some bizarre fungus, I want nothing more than to curl up with a pot of tea and some spooky stories.

 Many great horror movies wield the threatening beauty of winter to evoke fear and wonder.
-Think of the bundled-up mystery of The Invisible Man’s opening scenes, the forbidding splendor of The Curse of The Cat People’s conclusion, the snowbound terror of The Thing from Outer Space, and the wintry isolation of The Shining.
+Think of the bundled-up mystery of The Invisible Man’s opening scenes, the forbidding splendor of The Curse of The Cat People’s conclusion, the snowbound terror of The Thing from Another World, and the wintry isolation of The Shining.

 The motif of menacing snow and ice runs through classic horror radio as well.
 Snow might imprison radio characters in one of those tense, confined locations that became a hallmark of the medium.
 Or icy winds might attack our heroes on a journey, suggesting nature’s hostility towards puny mankind.
 Or perhaps the grip of the cold underscores a sinister force beyond human knowledge.